telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

     var app = new kendo.mobile.Application();
     </script>

-### Initialize in Given Element
+### Initialize in Given Elements

-The example below demonstrates how to instantiate Kendo UI widgets in a given element.
+The following example demonstrates how to instantiate Kendo UI widgets in a given element.

 ###### Example